Lorna Luft

-Lorna Luft (born November 21, 1952) is an American actress, author, and singer.
-She is the daughter of Judy Garland and Sidney Luft and the half-sister of Liza Minnelli.
+Lorna Luft (born November 21, 1952) is an American actress and singer.
+She is the daughter of Judy Garland and Sidney Luft, the sister of Joey Luft and the half-sister of Liza Minnelli.

 Early life

 Luft was born on November 21, 1952, at Saint John's Health Center in Santa Monica, California to Judy Garland and Garland's third husband, Sidney Luft.
 She attended University High School in Los Angeles during her senior year and was a member of the school choir.
 She studied theatre at HB Studio in New York City.